Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Warrants can also be searched using the Computerized Criminal History (CCH) system.
 This is an internet-based criminal background check and name-based.

-One can also get the warrant case data from the Louisiana Department of Public Safety and Corrections.
+One can also get the warrant case data from the Louisiana Department of Public Safety & Corrections.
 The data contains the list of the warrant cases, race, birth state, occupation, etc.

 Some sheriff’s offices allow citizens to request a warrant in Louisiana.
 For example, one can do a background check at the Jefferson Parish Sheriff’s Office, which may have a pending warrant.